cooperlees/json2netns/README.md

 # Usage

-After installing just point it at a config file and run as root *(in the future we could make it capability aware too - PR Welcome!)*.
+After installing just point `json2netns` at a config file and run as root *(in the future we could make it capability aware too - PR Welcome!)*.

 - usage: json2netns [-h] [-d] [--validate] [--workers WORKERS] config action